 Presentation is Paramount

 After all – will new readers really take your advice seriously if your blog looks like an early 2000s LiveJournal throwback?
 Or will they hit the back button on their browser faster than you can say Louboutin?

-You don’t need to spend megabucks to get a great-looking blog, but you should be mindful of presenting your content in an inviting way, and making your site easy to navigate.
+You don’t need to spend megabucks to get a great-looking blog, but you should be mindful of presenting your content in an inviting way and making your site easy to navigate.

-If your interest in blogging is to create an online revenue stream, fashion blogging is a great choice – chiefly due to the powerful potential for affiliate income that can be earned though the plethora of popular fashion labels and online stores.
+If your interest in blogging is to create an online revenue stream, fashion blogging is a great choice – chiefly due to the powerful potential for affiliate income that can be earned through the plethora of popular fashion labels and online stores.

 If you’re most interested in generating revenue through fashion affiliates, some popular dedicated fashion options include:

-If you’re looking to leverage your readership and make money working with brands, you’ll need a sleek and reputable blog that attracts attention, and aligns itself with the values of the brands you want to promote.
+If you’re looking to leverage your readership and make money working with brands, you’ll need a sleek and reputable blog that attracts attention and aligns itself with the values of the brands you want to promote.

 Promotion: Build Your Audience

 New readers coming to you via organic search results can take time, so if you want to start building your audience now, you’ll need to add self-promotion to your list of priorities.

-You can promote your blog in a number of ways, but always keep your target audience in mind to ensure you reach the right people.
+You can promote your fashion blog in a number of ways, but always keep your target audience in mind to ensure you reach the right people.
 When you’re starting out, you might send a link to your friends and family and ask them to share the love, or – if you’re in the fashion industry – promote your blog across your existing website and marketing materials to get the ball rolling.